fbpx

 How to Mix Metal Finishes in Your Kitchen

-“It is becoming more and more popular to mix metals,” said Normandy Designer Ann Stockard.
-“There are many ways to incorporate this trend, including selecting contrasting hardware and light fixtures.”
-“However, as a rule of thumb, you should avoid mixing more than two metals unless you are going for a highly eclectic look,” added Ann.
+While it is becoming more and more popular to mix metals, there are many ways to incorporate this trend, including selecting contrasting hardware and light fixtures.
+Mixing more than two metals tends to create a more eclectic look.

-Eye-catching Embellishments: Mixing metals can work well on a range top or a Vent-A-Hood, especially when they are the focal point of the room.
+Eye-Catching Embellishments: Mixing metals can work well on a range top or hood, especially when they are the focal point of the room.
 The different finishes help to create interest and add character to the space.

 Blog